cookinrelaxin/woody/woodyrdl.md

 Tokens are described by means of a "regular description", which is simply a context-free grammar with the property that each non-terminal must be defined before it is used.

+### Question

+How do we deal with regular expressions?

 Non-terminals are defined as follows: